kenken-neko/elixir-matrix-operation/README.md

 MatrixOperation.get_one_column([[1, 2, 3], [4, 5, 6], [7, 8, 9] ], 1)
 [1, 4, 7]
 ```
-* A row/column of a matrix is deleted.
+* Row/Column of a matrix is deleted.
 ```elixir
 MatrixOperation.delete_one_row([[1, 2, 3], [4, 5, 6], [7, 8, 9]], 3)
 [[1, 2, 3], [4, 5, 6]]